MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sales-mobile/view-agenda.md

 The connected record is displayed in the **Regarding** section.

-**Disconnect regarding entity**<a name='disconnect-regarding-entity'></a>
+**Disconnect regarding record**<a name='disconnect-regarding-record'></a>

-You can disconnect the regarding entity when it is no longer relevant to the current meeting.
+You can disconnect the regarding record when it is no longer relevant to the current meeting.

 - Tap the three dots, **More options** (![Options button.](media/sm-options-button.png "Options button")), and then tap **Disconnect record**.